Looking for basement remodeling ideas?

 Basements typically feel a little cooler than the rest of the house.
 In the summer that can be an added bonus, but in the winter it can be a deterrent to spending time in the basement.
 A great solution to this problem is to add a gas fireplace.
 This will warm up your space and add some character.
 We even worked on a project in which the client wanted a sauna.
 Now that’s a good way to stay warm in the winter!

 We have even gone as far as to lower the floor in some basements to gain more space.
 Sometimes it’s just in a small area to gain more headroom and in others, we have dropped the complete basement floor.
-And yes, it is a difficult project to lower a basement floor but completely worth it to give you an uncramped feeling in your living space.
+It is a difficult project to lower a basement floor but completely worth it.
+It will give you an uncramped feeling in your living space.

 The basement laundry room can be a challenging space to make stylish and practical.
 Use these tips to help design your laundry room.